 Thought leader, marketer and board director, Andrew Baxter is the Senior Advisor at KPMG's entrepreneurial Customer, Brand & Marketing Advisory business, a Senior Advisor at BGH Capital, as well as the Adjunct Professor of Marketing at the University of Sydney, and a Non-Executive Director at Australian Pork and Sydney Symphony Orchestra.
 Prior to this he was the CEO of two of the country's largest communications agencies, Publicis, and Ogilvy, where he was a trusted counsel to many of Australia's most iconic brands.

-Andrew has also held a number of significant Board and Chair roles at Deakin Business School, Lord Mayor's Charitable Foundation, Catch Group, NBL, The Song Room, Melbourne Aces and the Communications Council.
+Andrew has also held a number of significant Board and Chair roles at Deakin Business School, Lord Mayor's Charitable Foundation, Tjapukai, Catch Group, NBL, The Song Room, Melbourne Aces and the Communications Council.

 Andrew's interest in photography goes back to his childhood.
 Included here are some of his favourite unretouched shots.

 From 2001 to 2006 Andrew was an AFL commentator on the Fox Footy Channel, and for a season or two the Co-Host of the Sydney Swans' TV Show.

 Andrew published his first book at the end of 2014, Embracing the ever-evolving marketing world.
 It answered the 20 most asked marketing questions by CEO's.

 Some of Andrew's favourite campaigns that he's been involved in over the last 25 years

 Andrew writes a monthly marketing column in The Australian, with over 50 articles published since early 2013.
 He has also written for Marketing Magazine and Smart Company.